8-10 yrs old

 Build the Clock Yourself Before Starting This Lesson

-Note: Before you start this lesson, you should know that one of the reasons why this is such a fantastic lesson is that there are so many computer skills involved, however, if you have a class new to computers, they will learn a lot but move at a much slower pace.
-Teachers should definitely build a clock on their own so they can help with the troubleshooting and debugging that can come with any coding lesson.
-Don’t worry, this is a pretty easy machine to make, and what better way to learn about time than to build a clock?
+Note: This lesson requires reasonable skill with Minecraft.
+Less familiar students will learn a lot but move at a much slower pace.
+Teachers should try this on their own first so they can help with the troubleshooting and debugging that can come with any coding lesson.
+What better way to learn about time than to build a clock?

 Observe the clock

 Simply set the clock running on a projector and have the students make observations about what is happening.
 Guide the students to figure out that the clock is read like a digital clock but with stacks of blocks instead of numbers.
 Ask questions like: